MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-add-custom-column.md

 ---
 # Add a custom column in Power BI Desktop

-In Power BI Desktop, you can easily add a new custom column of data to your model by using Query Editor.
-With Query Editor, you create and rename your custom column to create [PowerQuery M formula queries](/powerquery-m/quick-tour-of-the-power-query-m-formula-language) to define your custom column.
+In Power BI Desktop, you can easily add a new custom column of data to your model by using Power Query Editor.
+With Power Query Editor, you create and rename your custom column to create [PowerQuery M formula queries](/powerquery-m/quick-tour-of-the-power-query-m-formula-language) to define your custom column.
 PowerQuery M formula queries have a [comprehensive function reference content set](/powerquery-m/power-query-m-function-reference).

-When you create a custom column in Query Editor, Power BI Desktop adds it as an **Applied Step** in the **Query Settings** of the query.
+When you create a custom column in Power Query Editor, Power BI Desktop adds it as an **Applied Step** in the **Query Settings** of the query.
 It can be changed, moved, or modified at any time.

 ![Screenshot shows the Add Custom Column dialog box.](media/desktop-add-custom-column/add-custom-column_01.png)

-## Use Query Editor to add a custom column
+## Use Power Query Editor to add a custom column

 To start creating a custom column, follow these steps: